Planning of Fast Charging Infrastructure for Electric Vehicles in a Distribution System and Prediction of Dynamic Price

 \subsection{EVCI Allocation Problem}

 The allocation problem involves two main factors: the position of the EVCI within the DS and the load capacity of each EVCI.
+We consider to allocate 5 EVCIs at different bus locations in the distribution system.
+A schematic of a DS integrated with EVCIs is shown in Fig. \ref{fig:schematic}.
 We consider each EVCI to have 20 charging stations, each with a rating of 50 kW, for a total load capacity of 1000 kW.
+This is based on the assumption of a growing EV fleet, as well as the need for fast charging options to accommodate increasing demand, support long-distance travel, and cater to users without access to private charging infrastructure.
 Table \ref{tab:EV_par} lists the parameters of each EVCI and the number of EVs expected to arrive at the EVCIs.
-Table \ref{tab:EV_cap} shows the details of the five different types of EVs, with varying battery capacities, that we have considered to arrive at the EVCIs in a day.
-We can allocate the EVCI, as a load on the DS, to different locations to benefit both the DS and the EVCI.
+Table \ref{tab:EV_cap} shows the details of the five different types of EVs, with varying battery capacities, that we have considered arriving at the EVCIs in a day.
+We can allocate the EVCI as a load on the DS at different locations to benefit both the DS and the EVCI.
 We need to analyze the impact of the EVCI on the DS at various locations (assuming that all the buses except the substation are feasible locations for the EVCI) and make an optimal decision in terms of voltage deviation and power loss.

-We can define the problem of computing the location of EVCIs as follows: \begin{itemize} \item Objectives: Minimizing power loss and voltage deviation \item Fixed variables: Load capacity of EVCIs, load on DS. \item Decision variables: Location of 5 EVCIs \item Optimization method/algorithm: Using manual computation or multi-objective particle swarm optimization. \end{itemize}
+We can define the problem of computing the location of EVCIs as follows: \begin{itemize} \item Objectives: Minimizing power loss and voltage deviation \item Fixed variables: Load capacity of EVCIs, load on DS. \item Decision variables: Location of 5 EVCIs \item Method/algorithm: Iterative search method and multi-objective particle swarm optimization. \end{itemize}